couchbasecloud/terraform-provider-couchbase-capella/examples/cluster_onoff_schedule/README.md

 ```

-### Apply the Plan, in order to create a new Bucket
+### Apply the Plan, in order to create a new Cluster On/Off schedule

 Command: `terraform apply`